Brian Goorjian: Sydney Kings (2002–2008)

 The Sydney Kings hired Goorjian after the 2001–02 season to replace Brett Brown.
 Goorjian led the Kings to three consecutive NBL championships from 2003 to 2005.
 Goorjian coached Sydney to five Grand Final series in six years, despite being forced to constantly re-build the team after each season.
 He won his fifth NBL Coach of the Year award as the Kings went 27–3 during the 2007–08 regular season.
 However, they were unable to turn this success into a fourth championship, going down narrowly to the Melbourne Tigers.

 South Dragons (2008–2009)

 On April 1, 2008, Goorjian signed a three-year contract with new Melbourne club South Dragons.
 Goorjian led the Dragons to the 2008–09 NBL title in his first season with them.
 He won his sixth Coach of the Year award with the Dragons in 2009.
 The Dragons folded at the end of the season despite their title win, prompting Goorjian to seek a position overseas.

 Dongguan Leopards (2009–2015)

 Goorjian served as the head coach of the Dongguan Leopards in the CBA from 2009 to 2015.

 Guangdong Tigers (2015–2016)

 Goorjian became associate coach of the Guangdong Southern Tigers in 2015.

 Shanghai Sharks (2016–2018)

-Goorjian served as special advisor of the Shanghai Sharks between 2016 and 2018.
+Goorjian served as an assistant coach with the Shanghai Sharks between 2016 and 2018.

 Xinjiang Flying Tigers (2018–2019)

+On May 6, 2018, Goorjian signed with the Xinjiang Flying Tigers as head coach.
+He later transitioned to an assistant coaching role in December during the 2018–19 CBA season.

+Zhejiang Lions (2019–2020)

-Goorijan served as an assistant coach with the Xinjiang Flying Tigers in the 2018–19 CBA season.
+Goorijan served as an assistant coach with Zhejiang Lions in the 2019–20 CBA season.